“The whole is greater than the sum of its parts.” ~ Aristotle.

 If you haven’t heard about this intriguing city, you’re not alone.
-I first heard about Ghent from a Lonely Planet guidebook as I was planning my trip to Belgium in 2013.
+I first heard about Ghent from a Lonely Planet guidebook as I was planning my first trip to Belgium.
 After a flicking through its chapter I quickly realised there were so many interesting things to do in Ghent – this enchanting city was demanding my attention!

 Why visit Ghent?

 When it comes to Belgium, you really can’t get much better than Ghent.
 Sure, we’ve all heard of the big drawcards offering up something unique: Brussels is home to European Parliament and comics, Bruges is the fairytale “Venice of the North” and Antwerp is Belgium’s historic diamond and Art Deco capital.

 Despite no other city in Belgium having as many classified buildings as Ghent, you probably haven’t heard of her.
 So, where does she fit here?